wp-plugins/wordpress-popular-posts/readme.txt

 * **Template tags** - Don't feel like using widgets?
 No problem!
 You can still embed your most popular entries on your theme using the *wpp_get_mostpopular()* template tag.
 Additionally, the *wpp_gets_views()* template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
 * **Localizable** to your own language (*See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more info*).
 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!

+= Notices =
+* Starting version 3.0.0, the way plugin tracks views count switched back to [AJAX](http://codex.wordpress.org/AJAX).
+The reason for this change is to prevent bots / spiders from inflating views count, so if you're using a caching plugin you should clear its cache after installing / upgrading the Wordpress Popular Posts plugin so it can track your posts and pages normally.

+**Wordpress Popular Posts** is now also on [GitHub](https://github.com/cabrerahector/wordpress-popular-posts)!

 == Installation ==